Green-Wood Cemetery Tour on April 7th!

 Brooklyn Ghosts: Cobble Hill

-Found this great post over at the Bowery Boys, telling a Brooklyn ghost story I’d never heard before.
+I just came across a Brooklyn ghost story I’d never heard before.
 And it’s thoroughly awesome.
-According to Henry Reed Stiles’ 1869 history of Brooklyn, the following event transpired one night in the 1820s, in a...
+Henry Reed Stiles’ 1869 history of Brooklyn recounts the following event, which transpired one night in the 1820s, in a rowdy little tavern on Red Hook Lane.
+According to a Bowery Boys blog post: “One evening at around 11 […]

 Frightening Favorites